 Endemic Vector-borne Diseases

-There are several endemic VBDs of public health concern within the US including those listed below.
-These VBDs are not equally distributed and therefore testing within a particular public health laboratory may only include some of the pathogens.
+There are several endemic VBDs of public health concern within the US.
+These VBDs are not equally distributed nationally, therefore testing at any given public health laboratory will vary.
+The most commonly recognized endemic VBDs include the following:

 • Borrelia burgdorferi (Lyme Disease)